 Where Do I Send My Documents?

 All documents must be in English or accompanied by a notarized translation.
 Please send documentation and any translations by postal mail, courier service, or in person.
 Copies, faxes, and computer downloads are not acceptable and will delay application processing.
-Erie Community College, North Campus International Student Office 6205 Main Street, Room G-155 Williamsville, New York 14221-7095 USA
+SUNY Erie, North Campus International Student Office 6205 Main Street, Room G-155 Williamsville, New York 14221-7095 USA

 Application Deadline: To allow sufficient time for

 verification, processing, and issuing the I-20 Certificate of